pchandv/FreeWebTools/README.md

 It works entirely in the browser and can be hosted statically (e.g., GitHub Pages).

 ## Features (partial implementation)
-- Multiple Images to PDF converter
+- Multiple Images to PDF converter (drag & drop, reordering and rotation)
 - JSON to DataTable viewer
 - JSON Tree View
 - About page